Animal stalker • Wade in the waterfaller • Jump in the mudder • People portraiter • Up at dawn for skyfirer • Create into the depths of nighter

 Kim's early career involved sharp-shooting priceless moments in sometimes unusual locations.

 "My first bride wore a Swarovski encrusted goat skull among the feathers & fire of Burning Man -- an annual art festival built on the desert playa of Blackrock City, NV.
-Another couple dove head first into the ocean as Costa Rican Howler monkeys and scarlet macaws looked on.
+Another couple dove head first into the ocean as Costa Rican macaws looked on.
 No matter the wedding, no matter the place, my addiction to love always keeps me coming back for more."

 INTO THE WILD